 St John Paul II also became a man of the people, and possibly more of them due to his longevity and the fact he was the first pope to travel the world (adopting the famous gesture of kissing the ground of the new country he landed in).
 The two also served in very different eras.
-John XXIII reigned over a boom period for religious vocations but that had waned by the time John Paul II took over and lay people had taken on roles that Prof McArdle said would not have been envisaged in the 1950s.
+John XXIII reigned over a boom period for religious vocations but that had waned by the time John Paul II OICE CATHOLIC VOICE...Share yours with a friend took over and lay people had taken on roles that Prof McArdle said would not have been envisaged in the 1950s.
 The clear link between the two popes was Vatican II.
 John XXIII started it and John Paul II acted on its reforms.
 "John saw the true job of the council as opening windows and letting the Spirit move around the Church," Prof McArdle said.
 "The council could not change the deposit of the faith but the way the deposit of the faith was expressed was open to change."
 Here, he says, another difference between the two popes emerged.

 "For John, the pastoral response was always the priority.
 For John Paul, the pastoral response was important but his priority was a clear and unambiguous teaching of the doctrine."
 The joint canonisation is "a message for the Church", Prof McArdle said.
 "Clearly, the current pope has put an agenda on the canonisation of two popes, even if we are not clear on what that agenda is."

-on Phone 6295 3805 or by email to agnesch@bigpond.net.au
+Carmelite Chapel, 28 Mugga Way, Red Hill ACT Tuesday 27 May, 2014 OP Program: 10.15am gathering at The Carmel 10.30am first session begins 11.30am social time and preparation for Mass 12pm Mass celebrated by Fr.
+Hilton with homily 1pm Lunch 1.45pm-2.45pm second session and conclusion The Carmelite Auxiliaries Invite you to A Day of Reflection on Carmelite Spirituality Father Hilton Roberts will be our Director There is no charge to attend though guests are asked to bring along their lunch - tea and coffee will be provided and kitchen facilities are available To register your attendance, please RSVP to The Carmel on Phone 6295 3805 or by email to agnescb@bigpond.net.au